 Here's what we know about the Blink Video Doorbell, and when it will be available.

 Blink Video Doorbell: Price and availability

-The Blink Video Doorbell can be preordered for $49.99, and will start shipping to customers on October 21.
+The Blink Video Doorbell can be ordered for $49.99.
+It started shipping to customers on October 21.

 The Blink Video Doorbell's price is extremely competitive; it's $10 less than Ring's least expensive video doorbell, the Ring Video Doorbell Wired, and roughly the same price as the Wyze Video Doorbell.